MicrosoftDocs/power-platform/power-platform/admin/about-teams-environment.md

 Post promotion, the following applies to the newly promoted environment:
 -	The promoted environment’s lifecycle will no longer be tied to the lifecycle of that team.
 If the team is deleted, the promoted environment remains.
 -	Any apps running on the environment will require Power Platform (Power Apps, Power Automate) licenses to be accessed.
--	The apps can run inside and outside of Teams - 	All existing apps will then be associated with the promoted environment (Dataflex Pro) and can leverage the extended set of entities.
+-	The apps can run inside and outside of Teams.
+All existing apps will then be associated with the promoted environment (Dataflex Pro) and can leverage the extended set of entities.
--	The promoted environment capacity will start counting against the tenant’s Dataflex Pro capacity.  - 	The Microsoft 365 Group association will then become editable.
+-	The promoted environment capacity will start counting against the tenant’s Dataflex Pro capacity.
+The Microsoft 365 Group association will then become editable.
 -	Azure AD admins (Tenant admin, Power Platform service admin, Dynamics 365 service admin) will continue to be System Admins in the promoted Dataflex Pro database environment.
 -	Teams owners will not have access to this environment through the Power Platform admin center, unless they are explicitly assigned the System Admin role.
--	Adding a new Teams Template app to the prior team will create a new Teams Environment for the team.
+-	Adding a new Teams Template app to the prior team will create a new Teams environment for the team.

 ## Admin experience
 Tenant owners and members will be allowed to create their first app template or create a blank table app for the Team.
-For more detailed guidance on creating blank table apps, go to section 6 of this document.
+For more detailed guidance on creating blank table apps, see [Dataflex tables: Overview](https://review.docs.microsoft.com/en-us/powerapps/teams/overview-tables?branch=teams-preview).

 Team owners will be allowed to delete a team associated to a Teams environment which will trigger the deletion of that environment.